-By definition, the Group Policy is a Windows feature that offers you a centralized way of managing and configuring the Windows operating system, the programs and user settings from the computers that are enrolled on a domain.
-Group Policies are obviously most useful if you are a network administrator and you need to enforce certain rules or settings on the computers and/or users found in the network that you manage.
-However, this situation is outside of the scope of this tutorial.
+First of all, what is the Local Group Policy Editor?
+To answer that, let’s first define the Group Policies.
+By definition, a Group Policy is a Windows feature that offers a centralized way of mass managing and configuring the operating system, the programs, and user settings for all the computers connected to the same domain.
+Group Policies are most useful if you are a network administrator and you need to enforce rules or settings on the computers or users within the network you manage.

 - Allow users to access only some of the applications found on your computer.